danieleagle/jenkins-ephemeral-cicd/README.md

     An optional company name []:
     ```

-   It's important that for *Common Name (e.g. server FQDN or YOUR name)* to enter `jenkins-nginx`.
+   It's important that for *Common Name (e.g. server FQDN or YOUR name)* to enter the FQDN used to access Jenkins Master such as `jenkins.internal.example.com`.

 4. Run the command `sudo openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt` to create the signed certificate.
 The certificate will be valid for one year unless the value used for days is different.

-5. Copy both server.crt and server.key into `./jenkins-nginx/config/ssl` (part of this repository) and overwrite the dummy files.
-These files will be copied into the Jenkins NGINX container and used to secure the Jenkins Master instance.
+5. Delete the leftover certificate signing request file: `sudo rm server.csr`.

-6. Copy server.crt into `./jenkins-slave/config/ssl` (part of this repository) and overwrite the dummy file.
-This file will be copied into the Jenkins Slave container and used to allow it to communicate with the Jenkins Master instance.
+6. Create a folder named `./jenkins-nginx/volume_data/ssl` by typing (geared toward Linux) the following command: `sudo mkdir -p /jenkins-nginx/volume_data/ssl`.
+Be sure to run this command in the root of the folder where you cloned this repository.

-7. Delete the leftover certificate signing request file: `sudo rm server.csr`.
+7. Copy both **server.crt** and **server.key** into `./jenkins-nginx/volume_data/ssl`.
+These files will be used by the Jenkins NGINX container to secure the Jenkins Master instance via HTTPS.

 ## Configuring Jenkins to Use Ephemeral Build Slaves